UK DOCTORS WANT CHANGE

 He explains that the ARDS brought on by the virus is not typical ‘ARDS’ and ICU medics should ‘try to avoid intubation if at all possible.
 Mechanical ventilation may be doing harm.
 We need to think of alternative treatment strategies.”
 A New York ICU doctor agrees “We have zero success for patients who were intubated.
 Our thinking is changing to postpone intubation to as long as possible, to prevent mechanical injury from the ventilator.”
 The UK’s Intensive Care National Audit and Research Centre report on 10th April shows that, of those receiving advanced respiratory support 33.7% leave alive and 66.3% leave dead (table 6).
 The Zhongnan Hospital group receiving intravenous vitamin C, who were on advanced respiratory support, had 76% alive, 24% dead.

-One thing I learnt from him is that the body fights back with an adrenal response but once vitamin C runs out the body simply cannot make the adrenal hormone cortisol.
+One thing I learnt from him is that the body fights back with an adrenal response but once vitamin C runs out the body simply cannot make the adrenal hormone cortisolCortisol has been nicknamed ‘the stress hormone’ as it is released in higher levels during the body’s flight or fight response to stress.
+Levels of….
 He gives vitamin C with cortisol.
 He has been measuring levels of vitamin C in his ICU patients below that which would diagnose scurvy.

 Now, this is important because ANY DOCTOR IN THE UK CAN LEGALLY TREAT VITAMIN C DEFICIENCY.
 They can prescribe injectable ascorbic acid.
 You know the small print when you look at indications for medication?
 Here’s what injectable vitamin C says: “There are no contraindications to the administration of ascorbic acid.
 Its parenteral administration is preferable for those with acute deficiency or those whose absorption of orally ingested ascorbic acid is uncertain (eg on a ventilator).
 1 gram daily is recommended.
 However, as much as 6 grams have been administered parenterally to normal adults without evidence of toxicity.”
 So any doctor, suspecting vitamin C deficiency, can give 6 grams by injection or infusion and be completely within current medical guidelines.
 Marik gives 3 grams every six hours for 7 days and warns against suddenly stopping to avoid a ‘rebound’ of symptoms.
 Please share this information with anyone you know in ICU teams.